-Children under 14 must be supervised at all times.
+Children 15 years and under must be supervised at all times.
 Please ensure there will be adequate supervision; refer to your school guidelines for appropriate adult/child ratio.

 Be familiar with Hamilton Zoo RAMS.
 Prior to your visit please discuss with your students and accompanying adults behaviour expectations and organisation while at Hamilton Zoo.

 What do you expect them to do on arrival?
 We do not have the space outside the zoo for groups to meet safely.
 We therefore encourage groups to immediately gather inside the zoo grounds on arrival.
 Please ensure that a teacher stops at reception with a break down of your numbers (students in each year level, adults and teachers).

 Stay on public paths and boardwalks.
 These may be slippery or steep.